GAsNA/cluster-monitoring/README.md

 Frontend is in React ; Backend is in Go.

 ## TODO
+### General
+- When cookie and jwt expires..

+### Frontend
 - HOW TO GET RIDE OF THE '../../..' etc LINKS IN FILES?
-- When cookie and jwt expires..
 - Admin side (staff)
+    - Nb tickets associated to ticket type and cluster to redo
     - page for mac adress and serie num from pc
         - charge posts little by little in the table by scrolling
         - search bar for post